 Most of the new rules are based on the COVID-19 (Temporary Measures) Act.
 These rules can enter into force 7 days after the press conference.
 In the meantime they will be discussed in the Dutch Senate and House of Representatives.
-Here you can find out more about these rules and about the changes being made as of 31 March.

 Find out which measures apply at present.

 The government has decided to extend the measures until 25 September.

 The government has agreed to provide financial relief to nightlife venues if they are still closed after 1 October 2021 because of the coronavirus measures.
 It is therefore working out a scheme for the sector for the fourth quarter, similar to the Fixed Costs Grant Scheme (TVL).
 Because the 75% capacity limit for indoor events without assigned seats also affects activities such as concerts, the options for compensating this group are currently being explored.

 The details of these support measures will be announced as soon as possible.

 Coronavirus entry passes

 From 25 September, everyone aged 13 and over will need to show a coronavirus entry pass at bars and restaurants (except takeaways), at events (such as festivals and watching professional sports matches) and cultural performances and showings (such as at cinemas and theatres).
 This will apply both indoors and outdoors, with and without assigned seats.
 Everyone aged 14 and over will also have to show their ID along with their coronavirus entry pass.

 All food and drink venues must be closed between midnight and 06.00.